Nikhil-Ruhela/Data-Structure-And-Algorithms-/README.md

 # Data-Structure-And-Algorithms-
-Everything that i learn about Data Structure And Algorithms
+Everything, I learn about Data Structure And Algorithms.